 Shiuh-shen Chien and Yi-chen Wu

 Chun-yi Lee is Associate Professor at school of Politics and International Relations, University of Nottingham.
-She is also the Director of Taiwan Studies Programme at University of Nottingham.
-Chun-yi’s research interest is cross-Strait relationship, China’s impact on global political economy.
+She is also the Director of the Taiwan Studies Programme at University of Nottingham.
+Chun-yi’s research interest is in cross-strait relationship, and China’s impact on global political economy.